dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 messy project and you desperately want to form a plan for cleaning it up.

-dbt's already got some great material out there regarding refactoring (if you want to start small, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
+dbt's already got some great material out there regarding refactoring (if you want to start with hands-on-code refactoring, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
 The road to get from where you are to where you need to be can be hard navigate unless you've traveled it numerous times, and this refactoring workshop is the perfect start to getting that extra practice in!